 How To Not Be Socially Awkward: Is It Possible?

-Updated December 17, 2022by BetterHelp Editorial Team
+Updated October 8, 2024by BetterHelp Editorial Team

-Many people feel anxious when faced with certain social situations, leading to stumbling over words, feeling flushed, or avoiding interactions altogether.
-Typically, those of us with social anxiety may be aware that our anxieties are irrational, but they can't seem to shake the overhanging feelings and thoughts.
+Many people feel anxious when faced with social situations, leading to stumbling over words, feeling flushed, or avoiding interactions altogether.
+Typically, those of us with social anxiety may be aware that our anxieties are irrational, but can't seem to shake the overhanging feelings and thoughts.

-Social anxiety is more common than you might think.
-In fact, it is one of the most prevalent psychological disorders in America, coming in third after depression and alcoholism.
 Someone who experiences this kind of anxiety may manifest symptoms like excessive sweating, trembling, muscle twitches, and a racing heart, among other signs of physiological arousal.
 It isn't unusual for individuals with unaddressed social anxiety to have few or no social or romantic relationships.

 The anxiety associated with this affliction can significantly interfere with one's daily routine, performance at work or school, and other major areas of life.
 It often originates in childhood, with anxious children exhibiting behaviors like excessive clinging to caregivers or tantrums when in new and unfamiliar surroundings.

-Have you noticed that you have difficulty achieving certain life goals because of your social anxiety?
-Overwhelming fears of being the center of attention, accidentally offending someone, being embarrassed, or subject to judgment are common.
-Such crippling fears make a living more difficult.
-You may have trouble advancing in your career because of an inability to speak publicly.
+If you have social anxiety, you may have trouble advancing in your career because of an inability to speak publicly.
 You may shy away from that steady relationship you secretly long for because of a fear of dating, or you may avoid going to a new restaurant because you may not want to eat in public.
-People with social anxiety may also be depressed or have low self-esteem, even negative or suicidal thoughts.

 If you or someone you know is experiencing suicidal thoughts, help is available.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255 and is available 24/7, or you can text the word “HOME” to 741741 to reach the Crisis Text Line.